alexbache/transcript-finetune/readme.md

 # Fine-tuning from an interview transcript

+A project I worked on to fine-tune interview transcripts.
+Works for 1x interviewer and 1x subject per transcript.
+Sharing online in case it can help anyone.

 This repository contains a Python package that enables interaction with the OpenAI API and provides functionalities to structure interview transcripts for fine-tuning.
 The package includes the following files:

 1. `openai_functions.py`: This file contains a set of functions that allow easy interaction with the OpenAI API.
 Functions are available to upload files, retrieve uploaded files, create fine-tuned models, and check the status of ongoing fine-tuning processes.